Information for students and faculty

 The hygiene and infection protection measures of the University of Cologne must also be observed in cases where an individual solution is found, and everybody’s health must be protected.
 For example, when an exam is taken in a separate room, students must also wear a mask to protect the other people present.
 We ask for your understanding that arranging solutions for individual cases is complex and can require some time.

-- All participants must maintain a minimum distance of between 1.5 and 2 metres.
+- All participants must maintain a minimum distance of 1.5 metres.
 This is ensured during the exam itself by removing chairs and tables.
 The seats that students may occupy are marked.
 All students are requested to occupy only the designated seats in the lecture theatres/seminar rooms and to make sure they always maintain the minimum safety distance before, during and after the examination.

 - All students participating in attendance examinations at the University of Cologne are urgently requested to inform the university immediately if they test positive for the coronavirus within two weeks after participating in such an examination.
 They are obliged to provide this information both to the Examination Office responsible for their exam as well as the information office of the university’s Crisis Management Team (info-praeventionverw.uni-koeln.de).